nikhil935/sticky-notes-app-node.js/README.md

-# Sticky Notes App Node.js Application with Express, Angular Frontend, and OngDB Integration
+# Sticky Notes App Node.js Application with Express, Angular Frontend, and MongoDB Integration

 ## Overview
 This is a full-stack application built using modern technologies.
 The application is powered by: